Zenffer/InterComs-TGclone-/README.md

 # InterCom - Building Intercom System

 A lightweight, Java-based peer-to-peer (P2P) messaging application designed for use within a building's local network (LAN), functioning as an intercom system.
-It mimics Telegram's basic functionality—without voice/video calls—focusing on secure, local text and file communication between devices on the same network.
+It mimics Telegram's basic functionality—without voice/video calls—focusing on secure, local text communication between devices on the same network.

 ## Features